 Instagram has quickly become an effective business tool for building brand awareness and gaining new affluent customers.

 Boasting 800 million active users, Instagram is becoming a social platform of choice for luxury brands.
-According to research group L2, Instagram has seen year-on-year growth of 53 percent in 2017 for the luxury fashion sector alone.
+According to research group L2, Instagram has seen year-on-year growth of 53% in 2017 for the luxury fashion sector alone.
 And for good reason: the inherently inspirational and aspirational nature of Instagram and focus on visual storytelling make it the ideal medium to share lifestyle and luxury experiences.

 source: Gary Pepper Girl